Jamal Adams Would Cost The Kansas City Chiefs Too Much, Analyst Says

 Fried added he believes the chances a trade could take place are currently somewhere in the 30-40 percent likelihood range.
 He admitted those odds could go up if things continue to deteriorate.

 As Connor pointed out, even if Adams does eventually get traded, it seems extremely unlikely it will be to the Chiefs.
 ESPN‘s Jeremy Fowler reported on Twitter that Adams is looking for something close to $20 million per year in a new contract.
-Connor doesn’t believe there’s any way the Chiefs have that ability to get that kind of deal done.
+Connor doesn’t believe there’s any way the Chiefs have the ability to get that kind of deal done.